The content is accurate at the time of publication and is subject to change.

 This content is not provided by Citi.
 Any opinions, analyses, reviews or recommendations expressed here are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the Citi.

-If you have a Citi credit card you can check out a new concert series featuring P!NK, Muse and Chris Stapleton being rolled out by Citi Sound Vault, a live music experience just for Citi cardholders.
+If you have a credit card from Citi, a Credit-Land.com advertising partner, you can check out a new concert series featuring P!NK, Muse and Chris Stapleton being rolled out by Citi Sound Vault, a live music experience just for Citi cardholders.
 The concert series will take place between February 7th and February 10th.

 How do you get tickets?
 It's pretty simple, to get started cardholders register at Verified Fan from now until January 27th.
 Then on January 29th, they will get a one of a kind code that lets them use their Citi credit card or debit card to buy tickets to the concert they are interested in attending.